Patient education: Edema (swelling) (Beyond the Basics)

 Clinical manifestations and diagnosis of edema in adults

-Clinical manifestations and diagnosis of lymphedema
+Clinical features and diagnosis of peripheral lymphedema

 Pathophysiology and treatment of edema in patients with the nephrotic syndrome